cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 Getting File DropZone
 .....................

-You can download and also find Build instructions at `File DropZone <https://github.com/caskdata/cdap-ingest/tree/release/1.0.0>`__
+You can download and also find Build instructions at `File DropZone. <https://github.com/caskdata/cdap-ingest/tree/release/1.0.0>`__

 Installing File DropZone
 ........................